 - High GL: 20 or more

-The published GI database is not an exhaustive list of foods, but a list of those foods that have been studied.
-Many healthy foods with low GI values are not in the database.
+The published GI database is not a complete list of foods.
+Instead, it's a list of foods that have been studied.
+Many nutritious foods with low GI values may not be in the database.
 The list also includes highly processed foods which may be less nutritious than unprocessed foods.
 And some foods with low GI values may not be good sources of nutrients.

-- Low GI: Green vegetables, most fruits, raw carrots, kidney beans, chickpeas, lentils and bran breakfast cereals
+- Low GI: Green vegetables, most fruits, raw carrots, kidney beans, chickpeas and lentils.

-- Medium GI: Sweet corn, bananas, raw pineapple, raisins, oat breakfast cereals, and multigrain, oat bran or rye bread
+- Medium GI: Sweet corn, bananas, raw pineapple, raisins, cherries, oat breakfast cereals, and multigrain, whole-grain wheat or rye bread

 - High GI: White rice, white bread and potatoes

-Commercial GI diets may describe foods as having slow carbs or fast carbs.
-In general, foods with a low GI value are digested and absorbed relatively slowly, and those with high values are absorbed quickly.
+Commercial low-GI diets may refer to foods as having slow carbs or fast carbs.
+This is because foods with a low GI value are digested and absorbed over a longer time.
+Foods with high values are absorbed over a shorter time.